tymyrddin/purple/source/docs/thirteen/foresight.md

 Named in advance, these do two things.
 They are more honest than waiting for surprise to revise a judgement, because the conditions for revision are set before any pressure exists to hold the original position.
-And they give the brief a second life: the original assessment becomes a tracking document, revisable against the named conditions rather than simply ageing out of relevance.
+And they give the brief a second life: the original assessment becomes a tracking document, revisable against the named conditions instead of simply ageing out of relevance.

 Positions once agreed often generate their own inertia.
-A position assessed as accurate at the time of agreement tends to get carried forward regardless of whether the indicators that would have changed it have since materialised.
+A position assessed as accurate at the time of agreement gets carried forward regardless of whether the indicators that would have changed it have since materialised.
 Naming the indicators in the brief is not a guarantee that the institution will act on them.
 It is a record that the advisor identified them.